cmahnke/ric-unknownartist/content/post/moved-to-projektemacher/index.md

 There have been a few updates during this process:
 * Images are now available in highest possible resolution
 * An fullscreen view has been added
-* Some old drafts are now public (including a previously unknown work of Ric)
+* Some old drafts are now public (over 33% more content - including a previously unknown work of Ric)
 * Some more hints are available